StructuredTrading/Portfolio-Tracker-API/README.md

 <br>

 ### Testing / Usage
 Open insomnia and import the API endpoints using the `ENDPOINTS.json` file or manually add endpoints using the documentation below.
+Please be sure to follow all instruction's in documentation to ensure correct usage and results.

 <br>
 <br>